Creating New Theatre the Giants Way

 Giants Training through Theatre Practices

-As well as working with the community on our performance projects, we also reach out to people through our Being You, Brilliantly programme.
+As well as working with the community on our performance projects, we also reach out to people through our Being You Brilliantly programme.

 We offer Workplace Training for adults, through which we enable participants to make personal behavioural changes, and heighten their awareness of how they affect other people.
-We also offer Training for Young People from school age to university level; Using innovative theatre techniques, Giants training will facilitate participants to build up their individual skills and speak with confidence in their own authentic voice, and to become more aware of how they affect others as they engage in everyday situations and conversations.
+We also offer Training for Young People from school age to university level.
+Using innovative theatre techniques, Giants training will encourage participants to build up their individual skills and speak with confidence in their own authentic voice, and to become more aware of how they affect others as they engage in everyday situations and conversations.

 We also run a series of Acting Workshops throughout the year catering for both experienced actors and people entering the profession, including Audition Clinics and Casting Director workshops.